tlsnotary/website/docs/protocol/custom_extension.md

 # Custom Extensions

-Notary attestations can be extended with custom fields defined by the `Prover`.
+Notary attestations can be extended with custom fields defined by the `Prover` or the `Notary`.
 This allows applications to attach additional data to attestations in a verifiable way.

-For now, the `Notary` simply includes these fields in the signed attestation without validation.
-In the future, a plugin system will allow developers to add custom logic to the `Notary` for verifying this data.
-Until then, such validation requires modifying the Notary code directly.
+For now, the default notary server implementation only supports including custom data requested by the `Prover` in the attestation without any validation.
+In the future, a plugin system will allow developers to add custom logic to the notary server for adding or validating these data, without needing to modify the notary server code.

 ## Use Cases